alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The second piece of advice is that I think getting boxed into non-research work is a real, valid concern.
 Unfortunately, every industry lab is different, so I don't have much advice besides asking friends who work in those labs, if you know any.
-In my experience, if you like a project, you probably won't mind the SWE work, so I'd optimize for that first.
+In my experience, if you like a project, you won't mind the grunt work as much, so I'd optimize for that first.

 Coming in through the AI residency program meant I did research from day 1, and by the end of that year I had convinced enough people to keep getting central roles in future research projects.